emadurandal/riot-iso/README.md

 npm start
 ```

-Then go to http://localhost:8080/ and you will see a working demo of RiotJS server side rendering.
+Then open up your browser and goto http://localhost:8080/ and you will see a working demo of RiotJS server side rendering.

-Now to see the bug in action go to http://localhost/bug/
+Now to see the bug in action goto http://localhost/bug/